Meet the Directors.

 Bachelor of Law, Bachelor of Arts (Political Science, Anthropology)

-Greer's core strength is in co-designing implementable pathways and effectively translating strategies into tangible outcomes across various sectors.
-She is committed to innovation and creative solutions, with a particular focus on evolving approaches to city-making.
-Greer is committed to upholding the role of mana whenua in guiding the restoration of Aotearoa’s social, ecological and cultural richness.
+As a leading voice and expert on innovative housing models and precinct delivery, Greer's core strength is in co-designing implementable pathways and establishing the crucial partnership frameworks and governance structures that translate strategies into tangible outcomes across various sectors.
+Her commitment to innovation and creative solutions is informed by extensive international research from multiple study tours, with a particular focus on evolving approaches to city-making and upholding the role of mana whenua in guiding the restoration of Aotearoa’s social, ecological and cultural richness.

 Greer's areas of specialisation include: